GravityKit/GravityView/readme.txt

 * Fixed: Address fields displayed hidden inputs
 * Fixed: Merge Tag dropdown list can be too wide when field names are long
 * Fixed: When sorting recent entries disappeared from the view.
+* Fixed: Zero values not appearing in Edit Entry

 __Developer Notes:__